 But if there’s one thing that all the beaches in St Tropez have in common, it’s that they’re all blessed with velvety smooth sand, unlike the pebble beaches more often associated with Southern France.

 Want to know where to find the best beaches in Saint Tropez?
 Read on for the loveliest coves in and around this star-studded town.

 Old Town St Tropez Beaches

-With a permanent population of under 4000 residents, St Tropez is a small village centred around what was once a bustling fishing and boat building industry.
+With a permanent population of under 4000 residents, Saint-Tropez is a small town centred around what was once a bustling fishing and boat-building industry.
 Nowadays, the port is the heart of the town, and where you’ll be more likely to rub shoulders with wealthy holidaymakers than fishermen.

 What may not be immediately obvious, is that there are three beaches hidden away out of plain sight in the centre of town.
 Simple coves where the locals take a morning dip and kids fossick for hidden treasures beneath the sand.